Workers' rights

 Workplace rights

-• As a WHV holder, you have the same rights as any born-and-bred Aussie.
+- As a WHV holder, you have the same rights as any local Aussie.
 WHV holders are not second-class workers.
 You can (and should!) stand up for yourself.

-• Your employer can’t “have your WHV cancelled” or “have you deported.”
+- Your employer can’t “have your WHV cancelled” or “have you deported” just because you challenge them about your rights.

 For more info about your right as a WHV worker, read 482 and 457 visa holders — workplace rights & entitlements.